LTUC/amman-dotnet-401d2/curriculum/class-11/resources/sql.md

 The connection between tables is made by Primary Keys and Foreign Keys.

-1. Foreign Key: this is a primary key from another table.

 #### Primary Keys

+This is the unique, external, primary identifier for our database table

+- Usually called `id` or `_id`
+- Often, this is hidden and/or readonly
+- Many RDBMS' also use internal keys such as `rowid`, `_rowid`

 #### Foreign Keys
+1. Foreign Key: this is a primary key from another table.

 #### Example of a one-to-many

 Customers to Orders can be a great one-to-many example. both tables of Customers and Orders could potentially have a `CustID` field. this is a primary key of the Customers table and a FK of the Orders table.

 #### Many : 1

-### Basic Types
-1. char : fixed length character
-1. varchar: variable length character.
-1. int : integers
-1. smallint
-1. numeric
-1. real, double precision
-1. float

 ## Intro of Sql Server